Sairyss/domain-driven-hexagon/README.md

 ## Repositories

+Repositories centralize common data access functionality.
+They encapsulate the logic required to access that data.
+Entities/aggregates can be put into a repository and then retrieved at a later time without domain even knowing where data is saved, in a database, or a file, or some other source.

-Repositories are classes or components that encapsulate the logic required to access data sources.
-They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access databases from the domain model layer.
+We use repositories to decouple the infrastructure or technology used to access databases from the domain model layer.

 Martin Fowler describes a repository as follows: